cloudmesh-community/sp20-516-232/chapter/k8-advanced-scheduling.md

-# Advanced Scheduling in Kubernetes sp20-516-232, Singam, Ashok
+# Advanced Scheduling Kubernetes sp20-516-232, Singam, Ashok

 Advanced Scheduling fetatures makes Kubernetes a very flexible,policy-rich, topology-aware, workload-specific scheduler.
 These features provide a wide range of options to specify conditions for assigning pods to particular worker nodes that satisfy a condition.
 With advanced Scheduling features one can influence where pods can be scheduled among availalbe Nodes.
+In Kubernetes 1.6 four advanced scheduling features are added.
+Scope of this chapter is limited to first two features.

+1. Node affinity/anti-affinity
+2. Taints and tolerations,
+3. Pod affinity/anti-affinity
+4. Custom schedulers.

 ## Node affinity to attract pods